 I realized that all that gorgeous blue just wouldn’t marry well with the other coastal pieces I plan to use in the room.
 Remember the Florida Keys Island Dresser I made a few months back?
 I felt this needed some toning down to match that piece, General Finishes does offer quite a few shades that would be wonderful with this blue like Summertime Blue – my first choice… or Empire Grey with a Limestone mix.
 But I was under time constraints and used some of Annie Sloan’s Paris Grey that I had on hand.

 Moms Jewlery Armoire – ” A Fresh Start “

 I think Mom would approve – Here is the finished piece all dolled up with some vintage goodness, I decided to keep the fresh start look clean and simple with some of my favorite clear wax as this one is going to go into my room where the kids wont have much access to it.
 If it were a piece to receive repeated wear, I would have gone with General Finishes High Performance sealer in satin.

-The FFFCThe Fab Furniture Flipping Contest™ is a monthly themed furniture contest often using products provided by the sponsor, The entrants compete for a chance to win a fabulous prize package provided by the month's sponsor as well!
-Check out our Featured Host Colleen for her project and the contestants projects for August's contest:
+The Fab Furniture Flipping Contest™ is a monthly themed furniture contest often using products provided by the sponsor, The entrants compete for a chance to win a fabulous prize package provided by the month’s sponsor as well!
+Check out our Featured Hosts Evey , Stacy and Carrie for their projects and the contestants projects for January’s contest:

 The Fab Furniture Flippin Contest™ is open only to the entrants who have signed up through the group Facebook page.
 If you are an active, furniture flippin' blogger, and you'd like to participate in future contests, we'd love to have you!
 Please contact the ladies at email@example.com to find out how!